Nguyễn Gia Bảo

-Nguyễn Gia Bảo (born 7 January 2005) is a Vietnamese professional footballer who plays as a winger or attacking midfielder for PVF.
+Nguyễn Gia Bảo (born 7 January 2005) is a Vietnamese professional footballer who plays as a winger or attacking midfielder for V.League 2 club Hưng Yên.

 Early career

 Born in Sóc Trăng, Gia Bảo joined PVF Football Academy in 2014 after being chosen during the club's try out session in Southern Vietnam.
 In the 2018 Vietnamese National U-13 Championship, he was name as the captain of PVF under-13s and led his team finish as runners-up.
 As the result, he was given the "Best player of the tournament" award.

 In 2023, he netted 4 goals during the Vietnamese National U-21 Championship, as his team manage to win the title for the first time in the history.
 He was therefore the joint top scorer of the tournament.

 Club career

 In October 2023, Gia Bảo signed for V.League 2 side Hòa Bình on loan.